mochizukikotaro/print-code/README.md

 # print-code package

-Print source code which in active pane.
+Print the source code in the active pane.

 ## Usage